hi8735/node-graphql-starter/README.md

 ```
 npm install
 ```
-4. Start the server and build your application!
+4. Start the server and build your application
 ```
 npm run localhost
 ```